pmarshall111/vcpkg_test/README.md

 # VCPKG Test

 VCPKG is a package manager for C++ created by Microsoft.
 It's similar to pip/npm/cargo.
 I'm using it in this repo to download an argument parser dependency, CLI11.
+Dependencies are contained in vcpkg.json.
+This can either be edited manually, or updated through the VCPKG cli.

 ## To run